School of Arts and Humanities

 Karin Smith, Administrative Assistant (Humanities), Ext.
 2097, email@example.com

-The School of Mathematics, Science, and Technology
+School of Science, Technology, Engineering, and Mathematics (STEM)

 Departments include Mathematics, Science, Computer Science and Engineering

 Linda Atanasio, Administrative Assistant (Mathematics), Ext.
 2185, firstname.lastname@example.org